 For the vast majority of you who don’t live in olive country, you can order fresh olives online, but I can’t personally recommend any companies because I have never used them.
 If any of you have ordered fresh olives online and can vouch for a company, please let me know.

-Incidentally, this method only works for green olives.
+Incidentally, this method only works to cure green olives.
 If you want to cure black olives, my method is to oil-cure olives.